logo

 How do I know if the pain I am feeling is labour pain?

-Labour pain usually comes in regular waves, growing stronger and closer together over time.
+Labour pain usually comes in regular waves, growing stronger and closer together.

 Can labour start while sleeping?

-Yes, labour can begin while you’re asleep, waking you up as contractions become more intense.
+Yes, labour can begin while you’re asleep, waking you up as contractions intensity.

 Is walking good for me during labour?